Skip to content

 df.head()

-employee date last_likes last_dislikes feedbackType likes_till_date dislikes_till_date last_2_likes last_2_dislikes days_since_last_comment last_vote timezone stillExists no_of_days_since_first_vote no_of_votes_till_date perc_days_voted avg_vote_till_date avg_vote last_2_votes_avg days_since_last_vote employee_joined_after_jun17 countdown_to_last_day reason on_leave no_leaves_till_date last_2_days_leaves previous_day_leave weekday month day week
+Unnamed: 0 employee date last_likes last_dislikes feedbackType likes_till_date dislikes_till_date last_2_likes last_2_dislikes days_since_last_comment last_vote timezone stillExists no_of_days_since_first_vote no_of_votes_till_date perc_days_voted avg_vote_till_date avg_vote last_2_votes_avg prev_vote days_since_last_vote employee_joined_after_jun17 countdown_to_last_day reason on_leave no_leaves_till_date previous_day_leave last_2_days_leaves weekday month week

 Base model